 That said, there are a few angles from which I think this sale is potentially interesting.

-First up, the limit is very much a soft cap.
-While each member is limited to buying 160K points pre-bonus through this sale (320K after the bonus), Hilton allows you to pool points with up to 9 other people.
-With ten members in a pool, it is possible to buy up to 3,200,000 Hilton points and pool them in a single account.
-That would cost you $16,000 total and I definitely do not recommend anyone spend sixteen grand on Hilton points — my point, rather, is that you can more or less buy whatever it is that you need with this sale.
+First up, the limit is very much a soft cap since Hilton allows you to pool points with up to 9 other people.
+With ten members in a pool, it is possible to buy up to 1,600,000 Hilton points through this deal and pool them in a single account.
+That would cost you $8,000 total and I definitely do not recommend anyone spend eight grand on Hilton points — my point, rather, is that you can more or less buy whatever it is that you need with this sale.

-Note that Hilton ordinarily limits you to buying up to 80K points per year before bonuses — they have increased the pre-bonus limit to 160K for this sale (and also the previous sale).
+Note that Hilton ordinarily limits you to buying up to 80K points per year before bonuses.
+They have sometimes increased the pre-bonus limit to 160K, but not this time around.

-Second: It’s possible to do much better than half a cent per point
+Second: It’s possible to get much better value than the cost of the points

 While Hilton points are usually only worth about half a cent each, there are plenty of instances where they can be used for one cent each or even more.
 Just this year, I’ve used points for a couple of free nights at the Conrad Bora Bora (80K per night for a room costing north of $900 per night at cash rates) and a Hampton Inn in Atlanta for Super Bowl weekend (40K per night for a crummy hotel, but with cash rates around $1,000 per night at the time of booking).
 When you consider the fact that you don’t pay tax or resort fees when redeeming points, it is certainly possible to get better value than the cost of points here.
 I wouldn’t recommending buying in the hopes that maybe you’ll redeem the points well, but if you have an upcoming stay where the points will be useful, it can certainly make sense to buy.

 Third: Turn your cash back cards into the best Hilton cards for everyday spend